-Forgiveness does not mean we have to stay the victim or let the offense recur.
+Forgiveness does not mean we have to stay the victim or let the offence recur.

 After forgiveness you can still take a different path toward a different direction.

-You can still decide that you will not keep in touch or see each other anymore.
+You can absolutely still decide that you will not keep in touch or see each other anymore.

 When we are hurt because of the actions of another person or of ourselves, it’s like we are caught on a fishing hook.